 - We have changed our fleet to include an electric van for the employees to use when travelling for work.

-- We have started the process to transition our waste collection vehicles to lower emission ones.
+- Started the process to transition our waste collection vehicles to lower emission ones.

-- We are building infrastructure and creating policies to facilitate and encourage walking, cycling and use of public transport.
+- Building infrastructure and creating policies to facilitate and encourage walking, cycling and use of public transport.

-- We have installed Twin 7kW fast Electric Vehicle charging points in three of our car parks: Civic Offices car park in Borehamwood, High Road in Bushey Heath and Salisbury Close car park in Potters Bar.
+- Installed Twin 7kW fast Electric Vehicle charging points in three of our car parks: Civic Offices car park in Borehamwood, High Road in Bushey Heath and Salisbury Close car park in Potters Bar.

-- The Council is identifying areas in need of on-street electric vehicle charging points and exploring funding opportunities to support.
+- Identifying areas in need of on-street electric vehicle charging points and exploring funding opportunities to support.

-- We have introduced a public cycle hire scheme in Borehamwood to lower transport emissions, improve air quality and improve health and well being of residents and visitors.
+- Introduced a public cycle hire scheme in Borehamwood to lower transport emissions, improve air quality and improve health and well being of residents and visitors.